Anges FC

 Anges Football Club is a Togolese football club based in Notsé.
-They play in the top division in Togolese football.
-1,000 capacity Stade des Anges is their home.
+In the 2024/25 season they placed eighth in the Second Division, relegating them to the Third Division.
+Their home stadium is the 1,000 capacity Stade des Anges.

 History

-Anges won the 2013 Togolese Championnat National which qualified the club for the 2014 CAF Champions League, where they lost to Enyimba FC of Nigeria 4–3 on aggregate in the first round.
+Anges won the 2013 Togolese Championnat National.
+This qualified the club for the 2014 CAF Champions League, where they lost to Enyimba F.C. of Nigeria 4–3 on aggregate in the first round.

-The club was relegated after the 2022–23 season.
+The club was relegated to Second Division after the 2022–23 season.